 Extortion is available on VOD/Digital/DVD across all platforms through Lionsgate.

 An American family vacationing in the Caribbean find themselves stranded on a deserted island without food or water.
-They are discovered by a cold-blooded fisherman who demands a ransom for their lives.
+A cold-blooded fisherman discovers them and demands a ransom for their lives.
 A gruesome turn of events leaves the father in a terrifying high seas race to save his wife and son, and punish those behind the cruel extortion plot.